drtonyr/carbonTaxBackstop/docs/README.md

 ## Appendix: Python configuration

-This report was generated from catbonTaxBackstop.py which can be found at [drtonyr.github.io/carbonTaxBackstop](https://drtonyr.github.io/carbonTaxBackstop).
+This report was generated from carbonTaxBackstop.py which can be found at [drtonyr.github.io/carbonTaxBackstop](https://drtonyr.github.io/carbonTaxBackstop).

-There is a configuration section at the top of the code, the pararmeters used for this report were:
+There is a configuration section at the top of the code, the parameters used for this report were:
 ```

 ## you might want to play with this block